Showtime ticks with ticking: buyers eye myriad of mattress cover type striped upholstery patterns at fabric fair

 Others, however, feel ticking stripes have been blown out of proportion.

-"The whole point of Crate & Barrel is not just the sofa--it's the linen pillows, the look of the whole store, the advertising," said Ed Kinney, vice president of Klaussner Furniture.
+"The whole point of Crate & Barrel is not just the sofa--it's the linen pillows or king size futon mattress, the look of the whole store, the advertising," said Ed Kinney, vice president of Klaussner Furniture.
 "The stripes are selling there not only because of the merchandise but other things as well."

 "All of the mills are racing to get that one ticking placement on every retail floor," said one manufacturer.
 "It's a hot category, but it's not very broad."